zephyrproject-rtos/zephyr/doc/subsystems/networking/ip-stack-architecture.rst

    the data processing pipeline (bottom-half) as the device driver is running in interrupt context and it must do its processing very fast.

-3) The RX fiber reads the RX FIFO and passes the data to the correct L2 driver.
+3) The RX thread reads the RX FIFO and passes the data to the correct L2 driver.
 After the L2 driver has checked the packet, the packet is passed to L3 processing.
 The L3 layer checks if the packet is a proper IPv6 or IPv4 packet.
 If the packet contains UDP or TCP data, it is then sent to correct application via a function callback.
-   This also means that the application data processing in that callback is run in fiber context even if the actual application is running in task context.
+   This also means that the application data processing in that callback is run in thread context even if the actual application is running in task context.
 The data processing in the application callback should be done fast in order not to block the system too long.
-   There is only one RX fiber in the system.
-The stack size of the RX fiber can be tweaked via Kconfig option but it should be kept as small as possible.
+   There is only one RX thread in the system.
+The stack size of the RX thread can be tweaked via Kconfig option but it should be kept as small as possible.
 This also means that stack utilization in the data processing callback should be minimized in order to avoid stack overflow.